davidklaing/davidklaing.github.io/pages/notes/how-i-choose-what-to-read.md

 1. Maintain a <a id="how-i-maintain-my-want-to-read-list" class="internal-link" href="/how-i-maintain-my-want-to-read-list/">contextually rich want-to-read list</a>.
 2. Assemble project-specific reading lists.
-3. Always participate in one or more reading groups, with a preference for groups that meet chapter-by-chapter rather than book-by-book.
+3. Participate in one or more reading groups, with a preference for groups that meet chapter-by-chapter rather than book-by-book.
 (See James Somers' post, [Most book clubs are doing it wrong](https://jsomers.net/blog/book-clubs).)